A Personal Message from Tré Morgan, Board-Certified Family Law Specialist, Collaborative Attorney and Mediator

 Putting myself in your shoes, I would have a lot of questions.
-I would have lots of legal questions.
-I would have even more questions about the ultimate outcome of my case.
-But, perhaps the most important question I would have for my attorney would be “What’s it like to work with you?”
+I would have a lot of legal questions and even more questions about the ultimate outcome of my case.
+But the first question I encourage all prospective clients to ask an attorney is, “What’s it like to work with you?”

-So, I’ll try to answer that here.
 First, I am a solo practitioner.
-That means that you won’t work with any associates or partners.
-I do all of the legal work.
-You will only meet with me.
-You will only talk to me on the phone.
-You will only get emails from me.
-You will not have to talk to secretaries, paralegals or anyone else about your case.
-Only me.
+Because I do all the legal work, you won’t work with any associates, partners, or paralegals.
+You will meet only with me.
+You will talk only to me on the phone.
+You will get emails only from me.
 I control my calendar, so when we need to schedule something, you and I will do that together.
-You don’t have to share your story with every person you meet with in my office; you only share it once with me.
+You won’t be asked to share your story with every person you meet with in my office; you only share it only once, and only with me.

-Second, I believe that humor has its place in a difficult situation.
-Sometimes it can be a great tool for breaking tension, reminding ourselves of the big picture when the details feel overwhelming, or just laughing so that our brains can flush some stress hormones and inject some pleasure chemicals instead.
-(That’s not just for fun, science has shown us that our brains function way better on pleasure chemicals than stress chemicals).
-Sometimes it just reminds everybody that we are all people, and not just obstacles or problems to deal with.
-There are no stand up comedy routines here, but a laugh every now and then can help.
+Second, I believe humor helps.
+In a difficult situation, it can be a great tool for breaking tension, reminding ourselves of the big picture when the details feel overwhelming, or just laughing so that our brains can flush some stress hormones and inject some pleasure chemicals instead.
+Research has shown us that our brains function way better on pleasure chemicals than stress chemicals.
+Bottom line: we are all people, not just obstacles or problems to deal with.
+You won’t catch me trying out one-liners in front of a brick wall, but a laugh every now and then can help.

 Third, I’m pretty cautious.
-I don’t like “good enough” when it comes to most things involving clients.
-I don’t like it when clients understand things “well enough”; I like it when my clients truly understand the moving pieces of their resolution.
-There is a balancing of future unknowns and risks in any divorce resolution.
-I want my clients to have a very clear understanding of the balance that they are choosing before they agree.
+I don’t settle for “good enough” when it comes to most things involving clients.
+I don’t like it when clients understand things “well enough” – I work to ensure my clients truly understand the moving pieces of their resolution.
+There is a balancing of future unknowns and risks in any divorce resolution, and I want my clients to have a very clear understanding of the balance that they are choosing before they move forward.

-Lastly, I’m not a head hunter.
+Finally, I am for you – and against no one.
+I believe the most productive approach is to attack the problem, not the people.
 I’m not out to destroy anybody, including your spouse.
 I work for you, and I passionately advocate for your interests.
-But, my value system does not support the notion that we have to ruin your spouse, your kids and your finances in order to protect you.
-My approach is that divorce is an unfortunate set of issues to be resolved by the spouses, not a war that must be won.
+My value system and experience does not support the notion that we have to ruin your spouse, your kids and your finances in order to protect you.
+Divorce is an unfortunate set of issues to be resolved by the spouses, not a war that must be won.
 My strategy is to protect you and put you on a path to future happiness and success while minimizing collateral damage.
-I’ve talked about my bias in my approach here.
+I’ve talked about my bias in a blog post you can read here.

-• Interdisciplinary Collaborative Divorce: A Process for Effective Dispute Resolution (pending publication in RESOLVED: Journal of Alternative Dispute Resolution; co-authored with Michael Kothakota, CFP)
+- Interdisciplinary Collaborative Divorce: A Process for Effective Dispute Resolution (pending publication in RESOLVED: Journal of Alternative Dispute Resolution; co-authored with Michael Kothakota, CFP, MBA, PhD)